blackflux/node-tdd/README.md

 Type: `boolean`<br>
 Default: `false`

-When set to true, console logging calls are recorded and can be accessed by calling `getConsoleOutput()` from within the test.
+When set to true, console logging calls are recorded and can be accessed by using `recorder` from within the test.

 #### cryptoSeed